 You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
 This amount and rules for counting costs toward this amount have been set by Medicare.

 (Details are in Section 6 of this chapter.)

-During this stage, your select insulins as part of the Insulin Savings Program will be \$5-\$35 for a one-month supply.
+During this stage, your out-of-pocket costs for select insulins as part of the Insulin Savings Program will be \$5-\$35 for a one-month supply.

 Stage 4